radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 In order to finish this task, you will need the following tools:

-* **MetaMask**: A popular Ethereum wallet that allows you to interact with the Ethereum blockchain.
+- **MetaMask**: A popular Ethereum wallet that allows you to interact with the Ethereum blockchain.
 You can download the MetaMask extension for your browser from the [official website](https://metamask.io/) and set it up.
 But you can also use other Ethereum wallets or simply create your own private-public key pair.

-* **Infura API Key**: Infura provides access to Ethereum nodes without the need to run your own.
+- **Infura API Key**: Infura provides access to Ethereum nodes without the need to run your own.
 Sign up at [Infura](https://infura.io/) to obtain an API key.

-* **Sepolia Faucet**: Acquire Sepolia test Ether from a faucet to fund your deployment.
+- **Sepolia Faucet**: Acquire Sepolia test Ether from a faucet to fund your deployment.
 Even on testnets, you'll need testnet ETH to pay for gas fees.
 Make sure you have enough Sepolia ETH (0.01 Sepolia ETH should be sufficent for this exercise) in your wallet before deployment.
 Gas prices fluctuate based on network congestion, even on testnets.
 Some reliable faucets include:
-  * [**Google Cloud Web3**](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) (needs only Google account)
+  - [Google Cloud Web3](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) (needs only Google account)
-  * [Metamask Sepolia Faucet](https://docs.metamask.io/developer-tools/faucet/) (needs some ETH on mainnet)
+  - [Metamask Sepolia Faucet](https://docs.metamask.io/developer-tools/faucet/) (needs some ETH on mainnet)
-  * [Alchemy Sepolia Faucet](https://www.alchemy.com/faucets/ethereum-sepolia) (needs some ETH on mainer)
+  - [Alchemy Sepolia Faucet](https://www.alchemy.com/faucets/ethereum-sepolia) (needs some ETH on mainnet)

 ### Creating a Deployment Script